danielnemenyi/latoupiefolle/_notes/2021-09-20-taking-a-step-back-broad-issues.md

 different footing, with more authority, but even here, in the discussion with Guattari, there is the sense that the former 'hasn't got it' (i.e. the concept of anti-production and axiomatic of capitalism).
-In the FDG interventions, especially around the question of 'categories logiques', there is a kind of supervisor/student relation, wherein FDG seem to suggest something like, 'this is not the right way of conceptualizing collective equipment' etc. Again this is upfront, and R13 thus appears
+In the FDG interventions, especially around the question of 'catégories logiques', there is a kind of supervisor/student relation, wherein FDG seem to suggest something like, 'this is not the right way of conceptualizing collective equipment' etc. Again this is upfront, and R13 thus appears